Explaining higher-order correlations between elliptic and triangular flow: Cumulants of flow fluctuations in the laboratory frame

-This normalization suppresses the sensitivity to kinematic cuts, and also provides an intuitive, dimensionless measure of the strength of the correlation.
-A value of order unity would imply a strong correlation between $v_2$ and $v_3$.
-But the measured values of $nMHC(v_2^{2m},v_3^{2q})$ are, in absolute magnitude, smaller than unity for all centralities.\footnote{By contrast, $nMHC(v_2^{2},v_4^{2})$ reaches $1$ in peripheral collisions~\cite{ATLAS:2019peb,ALICE:2021adw}, which is a natural consequence of the non-linear coupling between $v_2$ and $v_4$~\cite{Teaney:2012ke}.} They increase somewhat with $m$, and decrease strongly with $q$, which will be explained in Sec.~\ref{s:expvsintrinsic}.
+In this paper, we study higher-order cumulants which were measured in by ALICE in 2021~\cite{ALICE:2021adw} and more recently by CMS~\cite{CMS:2025opi}.
+The two sets of results are compared in Fig.~\ref{fig:ALICECMSMHC} as a function of the collision centrality.
+The normalized cumulants are, in absolute magnitude, smaller than unity, which means that correlations between $v_2$ and $v_3$ are not strong.\footnote{By contrast, $nMHC(v_2^{2},v_4^{2})$ reaches $1$ in peripheral collisions~\cite{ATLAS:2019peb,ALICE:2021adw}, which is a natural consequence of the non-linear coupling between $v_2$ and $v_4$~\cite{Teaney:2012ke}.} The sign of $nMHC(v_2^{2m},v_3^{2q})$ alternates as $m$ or $q$ increases.
+In absolute magnitude, it increases somewhat with $m$, and decreases strongly with $q$.
+These features will be explained in Sec.~\ref{s:expvsintrinsic}.